intland/external-widget-angular-example/README.md

-#Steps to run
+# Steps to run

+1. Make sure your OS uses Node.js `v16.20.2`.
-1. Clone this repository.
+2. Clone or download this repository.
-2. Use Node.js `v16.20.2`.
+3. If you downloaded this repository, unzip it and navigate to the `external-widget-angular-example-master` folder.
+4. If you cloned this repository, navigate to the `external-widget-angular-example` folder.
-3. Navigate to the `external-widget-angular-example-master` folder and run `npm install` in a Terminal or Command Prompt window.
+5. Open a Terminal or Command Prompt window and run `npm install`.
 4. Run `export NODE_OPTIONS=--openssl-legacy-provider` (Linux OS) or `set NODE_OPTIONS=--openssl-legacy-provider` (Windows OS) -> this is just a workaround.
 5. Run `npx ng serve` to run the application in development mode.
 6. You can access the app at http://localhost:4200/

-##Configuring in codebeamer
+# Configuring in codebeamer
 Go to SystemAdmin -> Application Configuration
 ```
 "externalWidgetExtensions" : {